FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 This method is called by SecureTransport after the Server-initiated transfer (SIT) ends.
 The purpose of this method is to return the protocol commands logged (or captured) by the client during the transfer process.
 This method must be used along with `CommandLoggingService`, and more correctly method `getProtocolCommands()`.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> logs the protocol commands as normal protocol commands for the current transfer.
+{{< SecureTransport/componentshortname  >}} logs the protocol commands as normal protocol commands for the current transfer.

 > **Note:**
 >